totoliptondev/titanic/README.md

 # Kaggle Titanic Machine Learning challenge.
 The python script provided here is for the machine learning challenge posted on https://www.kaggle.com/c/titanic.
 On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
-The goal of this project is to predict the survivers using different features of the passengers on titanic.
+The goal of this project is to predict the survivors using different features of the passengers on titanic.
 In the raw data, the features given are the following:

 * <font color="red">PassengerId </font> -- A numerical id assigned to each passenger.
 * <font color="red">Survived </font> -- Whether the passenger survived (1), or didn't (0).